 This can throw your child out of sync.
 It’s important to prepare for these changes with your child as much as possible.

-Use the other strategies to help your child prepare for changes – such as social stories, motivation, first-then statements and optimizing language.
+Use the other strategies to help your child prepare for changes – such as a change calendar, social stories, motivation, first-then statements, and optimizing language.

 Children need structure.
 Adding more structure will help your child have less stress and anxiety – and therefore fewer anxiety reactions (like meltdowns).

 It will also help your child be more tolerant of change since the warnings are in place to help them be successful with transitions.

 Having more structure will also help you.
 When your home is well structured your child will know what’s expected of them and what they should be doing at all times.

 As a result, they will need less direct attention and instruction from you.
 This will make it easier for you to get things done around the home, keep things clean, and even have an uninterrupted conversation with another adult.

 Thursday 7th of November 2019

 My three-year-old has been ridiculously hard recently.
 I didn't realize that this is exactly what he needs until I found this post.
 Thank you so much

 How to Discipline a Child With Autism - Evidence Based PBIS